Mar-Ber/recruitment-tasks/README.md

 <img src="https://github.com/Mar-Ber/recruitment-tasks/blob/main/img/ex_2_img2.PNG" width=20% height=20%>

 ### Exercise 3
-In the third task, trimming of all whitespaces from the given string to the left and right was implemented.
+In the third task, trimming of all whitespaces from the given string on the left and right was implemented.

 In order to maintain generality, function overload was used, allowing for the handling of strings such as char [] and string.
 Due to the fact that the handling of both types is different, no function templates are used here.